 “She was admitted 29 times in the last six months, many of those times she has been revived.
 She will not make it if this hospital closes, she needs this A&E,” the young mother said.

 Mary Claire Knowles is just 19 months old, and is the only child in Leinster with Dravet Syndrome.
-This is the same rare condition that Vera Twomey's daughter, Ava Twomey, suffers with.
+This is the same rare condition suffered by Vera Twomey's daughter, Ava.

 Speaking after the meeting to the Leinster Express, Rose explained how her little girl's life is at risk if the A&E is closed.